drhsqlite/pikchr/doc/userman.md

 The behavior of "`ljust`" and "`rjust`" for block objects in Pikchr differs from legacy PIC.
-In PIC, text is always justified around the center point, as in lines.
-But this means there is no easy way to left justify multiple lines of text within a "box" or "file", and so the behavior was changed for Pikchr.
+In PIC, text is always justified around the center point, as in lines, but this means there is no easy way to left justify multiple lines of text within a "box" or "file", so the behavior was changed for Pikchr.

-Pikchr allows two texts to fill the same vertical slot if one is "`ljust`" and the other is "`rjust`".
+Pikchr allows three separate text objects inside another object by combining "`ljust`", "`rjust`", and the default text centering:

 ~~~~ pikchr indent toggle
   box wid 300% \